 Head-to-Head Comparison Between Graphs vs Charts (Infographics)

-Below is the top 6 difference between Graphs vs Charts
+Below are the top 6 differences between Graphs vs Charts:

 Key Differences Between Graphs vs Charts

-Both Graphs vs Charts are popular choices in the market; let us discuss some of the major Difference Between Graphs vs Charts.
+Both Graphs vs Charts are popular choices in the market; let us discuss some of the major differences:

-- The major key difference between the graphs vs charts is that graph is a type of diagram which will represent a system of interrelations or connections among the 2 or more than 2 things by several distinctive lines, dots, bars, etc. and.
-In contrast, the chart as stated earlier is a type of graphical representation of the information or the data, in which “the data that is represented by the symbols, like the lines in a line chart, bars in the bar chart, or the slices in a pie chart”.
+- The major key difference between graphs vs charts is that graph is a diagram representing a system of interrelations or connections among 2 or more 2 things by several distinctive lines, dots, bars, etc. In contrast, the chart, as stated earlier, is a type of graphical representation of the information or the data, in which “the data that is represented by the symbols, like the lines in a line chart, bars in the bar chart, or the slices in a pie chart.”

 - Graphs are the subset of the charts as the charts are the larger version of the same.

-- Graphs represent the mathematical connections or interrelationships between the different set of the data, whereas the charts represent the diagrams where one can find the depicted information or the data.
+- Graphs represent the mathematical connections or interrelationships between the different data sets, whereas charts represent the diagrams where one can find the depicted information or the data.

-- As mentioned earlier, all type of graphs are charts, but on the flip side, not all charts are graphs.
+- As mentioned earlier, all graphs are charts, but on the flip side, not all charts are.

-- Charts are the larger group of methods for depicting or representing the data or the information.
-At the same time, to the contrary, the graphs provide one of those methods (that charts use to represent the information) by presenting the data in a visual format.
+- Charts are the larger methods for depicting or representing the data or information.
+At the same time, to the contrary, the graphs provide one of those methods (that charts use to describe the information) by presenting the data in a visual format.

-- A chart will illustrate the information or the data by using only one quantitative coordinate whereas to the flip side a graph is a type of method of relating one qualitative variable to the other quantitative variable, and generally its time.
+- A chart will illustrate the information or data using only one quantitative coordinate.
+In contrast, on the flip side, a graph relates one qualitative variable to the other quantitative variable, and generally, its time.